Yggdrasil Decision Forests: A Fast and Extensible Decision Forests Library: Structure of YDF

 \subsection{Multi API and integration with other ML frameworks}

 C and C++ code is generally well supported by other languages.
-YDF is available in C++, in JavaScript using WebAssembly, in Go, and Command line interface (CLI).
+YDF is available in C++, on the web platform using JavaScript and WebAssembly, in Go, and Command line interface (CLI).
 YDF is also available in Python through TensorFlow~\cite{tensorflow_2015} under the name TensorFlow Decision Forests, making it compatible with the TensorFlow ecosystem.
 YDF supports NumPy~\cite{harris_2020} and Pandas~\cite{mckinney_2010} making it easy to use on small datasets in Python.
-YDF can read scikit-learn~\cite{sklearn_api} decision forest models.
+YDF can read scikit-learn~\cite{sklearn_api} decision forest models. \newcontent{YDF is also available as a Google Sheets add-on under the name Simple ML for Sheets~\cite{sml_for_sheets}.
+This add-on makes standard modeling actions such as model training, evaluation and interpretation available without coding.
+It also exposes ML concepts to non-ML savvy users.
+For example, the task of ``predicting missing values'' is implemented using model training+inference, while the task of ``detecting abnormal values'' is implemented using cross-validation.}

 It is worth noting that models and training configurations are cross-API compatible.
 For example, a model trained with the Python API can be run with the JavaScript API.